HiMyNameIsGarch/dictionary/README.md

 Usage: dictionary <options>

 Options:
-start - Starts a session with the default configuration. edit  - Opens an editor to edit either your config or words file.
+start  - Starts a session with the current file in config. edit   - Opens an editor to edit either your config or words file.
+             Example: 'dictionary edit config' - To edit your config file.
-             Example: 'dictionary edit config'. select - Select the current words file. status - Display status information about your sessions. help   - Displays this help menu.
+                  Or: 'dictionary edit words'  - To edit one of your words file. select - Select the current words file and start a session with it. status - Display statistics ( point / word accuracy and response time ) about your sessions. help   - Displays this help menu.
 ```